Evanescence: 2019–2023: The Bitter Truth

 Evanescence and Korn co-headlined an 18-dates US summer tour from August 16 to September 16, 2022.
 The band also played Rocklahoma festival in early September, and the Aftershock Festival in Sacramento, California the following month.
 After four rescheduled attempts since 2019, Evanescence's co-headlining Worlds Collide European tour with Within Temptation began on November 9, 2022, running until December 8, 2022.
 According to Loudwire in August 2022, Evanescence have sold a total of 31.9 million albums, making the band one of the best selling hard rock and metal artists of all time.

 Evanescence joined Muse on their North American tour from February to April 2023.
 In May, the band performed at the inaugural Sick New World festival in Las Vegas, and Welcome to Rockville festival in Florida.
 The following month, they traveled to Europe to play the German festivals Rock am Ring and Rock im Park, Download Festival's 20th anniversary in England, where they played to what was deemed the biggest crowd ever for the second stage and their performance was listed by Metal Hammer as one of the 20 greatest Download festival sets ever, and a solo show in Poland and France.
 They then performed at Japan's Summer Sonic Festival on August 19–20, and toured Australia from August 24 to September 2.
 The band returned to the US to play Blue Ridge Rock Festival on September 7, and a show in Atlantic City, New Jersey on September 8.
 From October 7 to October 28, they embarked on a Latin American tour across Mexico, Chile, Argentina, and Brazil.
 The band played their biggest solo show ever at the Allianz Parque stadium in São Paulo, Brazil.
 In November, Evanescence was awarded Rock Sounds 2023 Hall of Fame award.

-2024–present: Sixth studio album
+2024–present: Sanctuary

-In September 2024, the band revealed that they would be entering the studio to record new music for their sixth studio album in November 2024.
+In September 2024, the band stated that they would be entering the studio to record new music for their sixth studio album in November.
 On March 27, 2025, they released the song "Afterlife" for the Netflix anime Devil May Cry.
 On May 9, Lee teamed up with singer Halsey for a duet on "Hand That Feeds", in promotion for the 2025 John Wick spinoff film Ballerina.
 Additionally, the band released "Fight Like a Girl" featuring American singer K. Flay, which features in the end credits of the film.

+In December 2025, Evanescence announced a headlining world tour set to begin in June 2026, featuring Spiritbox, Poppy, Nova Twins, and K. Flay as support acts across select dates.
+This follows Lee's collaboration with Spiritbox vocalist Courtney LaPlante and Poppy on "End of You" in September 2025.

+On April 10, 2026, the lead single to the band's sixth album was released, titled "Who Will You Follow".
+Along with the release came the unveiling of the album's title Sanctuary, as well as the album artwork and release date of June 5.